-There are two main ingredients required when making candles: the wick and the wax.
-Other things can be added to customize the candle such as dyes, fragrance oils, and other additives.
+Two main ingredients are required when making candles: the wick and the wax.
+Other things can be added to customize the candle, such as dyes, fragrance oils, and other additives.

-There is a lot of guidance out there on candle-making components but so much variety between different manufacturers exist.
-These guides cannot predict the exact outcomes, but can only provide an estimate of what to expect.
+There is a lot of guidance out there on candle-making components but so much variety between different manufacturers exists.
+These guides cannot predict the exact outcomes but can only provide an estimate of what to expect.

 You might need to go through a lot of trial-and-error but that’s what makes this activity so fun!
 It’s all about exploring to find what works best.
 Make sure to take lots of notes while you conduct your burn tests.

 A candle wick is a strip of material that is used to keep a flame.
 It’s an essential part of the candle as you can’t keep it burning without it.
 The candle works through capillary action where the material provides additional fuel to retain the fire as it burns through the candle wax.